jupiter-jazz/atomkraft-nuke/README.md

 More?
 -----

-Get more information at: https://atomkraft.hk
+Get more information on our product website: https://atomkraft.hk

-> "may your pixels be always free of aliasing"
-  _the AtomKraft Team_
+> "may your pixels be always free of aliasing" -- _the AtomKraft Team_